Raw blueberries before bed aid in sleep & weight loss

 Also, you could eat raw blueberries with healthy, carbohydrate-rich foods like oatmeal before bed.
 The body needs carbs to naturally produce serotonin.
 Serotonin is a neurotransmitter that plays a key role in sleep and weight loss.

 However, it’s preferable to avoid consuming sugar-rich foods late at night.
-Too much added sugar at night has been linked to obesity and poor sleep quality.
+High amounts of added sugar at night have been linked to obesity and poor sleep quality.

 Peanut butter and jelly sandwich contains many compounds that promote sleep.
-For instance, it’s high in tryptophan.
-This amino acid is the precursor of serotonin!
+For instance, it’s high in tryptophan; the precursor of serotonin!

 How many blueberries can I eat at dinner?

 As raw blueberries are low in calories and sugar, most people who want to lose weight can eat up to 1 cup at dinner.
-It’s recommended to eat lower amounts of other blueberry products like jam, though.
+It’s recommended to eat lower amounts of other blueberry products like jam or juice, though.

-In fact, most berries are beneficial as a late night snack.
-For instance, eating strawberries before bed support weight loss and improve sleep quality because they’re the richest berries in vitamin C and melatonin!
+In fact, most berries are beneficial as a late-night snack.
+For instance, eating strawberries before bed supports weight loss and improves sleep quality because they’re the richest berries in vitamin C and melatonin!

 Also, you could eat a cup of fruit salad for dinner.
 It’s beneficial for weight loss and sleep quality.